pirasterize/sonata-form-builder/README.md

 ```

-Then put on your routing.yml or better on your routing_admin.yml :
+4. Then put on your app/config/routing.yml or better to separate app/config/routing_admin.yml :

 ```yml